 Public company CEOs have an average tenure of five years.
 This is a result of activist engagement, technology disruption, and shifts in strategic direction.
-Even companies like GE, who were once renowned for having robust succession planning for executive positions, have now been forced to address gaps caused by unexpected succession events.
+Even companies like GE, that were once renowned for having robust succession planning for executive positions, have now been forced to address gaps caused by unexpected succession events.

-With recent high-profile incidents that have called for CEOs to step down, it's evident that ongoing Board oversight of culture and CEO succession planning must operate in tandem (e.g., Martin Winterkorn, Travis Kalanick, and Steve Wynn).
-Not having a well-thought-out succession plan that incorporates cultural fit is a huge mistake, and boards are paying close attention.
+With recent high-profile incidents that have called for CEOs to step down, it's evident that ongoing board oversight of culture and CEO succession planning must operate in tandem (e.g., Martin Winterkorn, Travis Kalanick, and Steve Wynn).
+Not having a well-thought-out succession planning process that incorporates cultural fit is a huge mistake, and boards are paying close attention.
 A study of the world's 2,500 largest public companies shows that companies that scramble to find replacements for departing CEOs forgo an average of $1.8 billion in shareholder value.

 The Succession Planning Dilemma

-CEOs and CHROs need to a build a succession plan roadmap that includes scenario planning for a variety of timelines and unforeseen events.
+CEOs and CHROs need to build a succession plan roadmap that includes scenario planning for a variety of timelines and unforeseen events.

 Imperative Steps for CEOs and CHROs

-If CEOs and CHROs work with their Boards proactively, rather than reactively, the risk of succession plan disruption can be mitigated.
-In return, Boards should monitor their leadership team's succession efforts.
+If CEOs and CHROs work with their boards proactively, rather than reactively, the risk of succession plan disruption can be mitigated.
+In return, boards should monitor their leadership team's succession planning process.
 In this light, the CEO and CHRO should regularly present assessments of the key members of their team to identify and evaluate candidates — both internal and external — for succession.
 Leadership consulting firms can play a critical role in these processes.